rcqx/linked-building-data_office/README.md

 # AECO-ontologies / vocabularies
 ![semantic-web](https://smiy.files.wordpress.com/2011/01/sw_layercake.png)

-With AECO industry going from documents to model-based data-rich approaches, there is a  need to standardise how AECO data is produced, stored and exchanged among parties during a building life cycle.
+With AECO sector going from documents to model-based approaches, there is a need to standardise how data is produced, stored and exchanged among parties during a building life cycle.
-As different stakeholders utilise field-related tools suites to access and manipulate AECO data, information granularity increases with every project iteration.

-To increase data interoperability, the adoption of semantic web technologies (SWT) to generate linked-data building models over the web is being identified as a promising path to increase data interoperability in the AECO industry.
+The adoption of semantic web technologies (SWT) to generate linked-data models is being identified as a promising path to increase data interoperability in the AECO industry.

 The following examples showcase some of the current efforts of the open-source